jarvist/PolaronMobility.jl/docs/src/examples.md

 The above examples are slightly back-to-front - in that we've specified a single mode frequency, as if the material were a simple tetrahedral semiconductor with only one infrared active mode.
+(The Linear Optical 'LO' phonon mode.)

-In order to use these theories with more complex (many atoms in a unit cell) materials of technological relevance, we must first reduce all of these infrared-active phonon responses to a single effective one.
+In order to use these theories with more complex (many atoms in a unit cell) materials of technological relevance, we must first reduce all of these Infrared-active phonon responses to a single effective one.

 For this we will use the averaging scheme described in Hellwarth1999.
 Currently only the B scheme (athermal) is correctly implemented; a partial A scheme implementation is present.

 Let's test it against the Hellwarth1999 literature data.
 The argument to the function is a table of frequencies (cm^-1) and infrared activities (unit does not matter, as long as it is consistent).

 ```julia
 # Hellwarth et al. PRB 1999 Table II - BiSiO frequencies and activities